-- Working closely with the carbon reduction specialist, develop and establish reporting metrics for carbon footprint and carbon reduction measurements, and report regularly to Executive Team on progress towards net zero. - Develop and establish other metrics for nature-based solutions and reporting mechanisms. - Provide financial information and report on overall team performance and compliance with any relevant regulations to the Director of Projects & Services. - Participate fully in team, department and staff meetings, maintain excellent communication with other staff across the Trust and embody a positive culture of sharing and learning. - Champion a spirit of inter and intra-team working and wider cooperation.
+• Develop and establish reporting metrics for carbon footprint and carbon reduction measurements, and report regularly to Executive Team on progress towards net zero.

+Provide financial information and report on costs in relation to carbon reduction plan and compliance with any relevant regulations to the Director of Projects & Services.

+• Participate fully in team, department and staff meetings, maintain excellent communication with other staff across the Trust and embody a positive culture of sharing and learning.

+• Champion a spirit of inter and intra-team working and wider cooperation.